Fellowships

 Release form requirement: If you are awarded a Richter grant and plan to travel internationally, your funds will not be released to you until you have completed the “Travel Abroad Acknowledgement and Release Form”.
 (If you wish to review this form in advance for any reason, you can download a copy of the form here)

-Reporting requirement: If you receive an award, you will be obligated at the conclusion of your experience to complete a Richter Summer Fellowship Summary Report and submit to the Head of College office by 11:59pm, Eastern Time ZoneFriday, September 1, 2023.
+Reporting requirement: If you receive an award, you will be obligated at the conclusion of your experience to complete a Richter Summer Fellowship Summary Report and submit to the Head of College office by 1pm, Eastern Time ZoneSunday, September 1.

 International students and taxes: International students should make sure their personal paperwork (W8BEN) is completed through the tax department before their award can be processed.
 Refer to Tax Department for more information.